 Find out additional information on these programs under our Certification Section.

 C. Official Seed Laboratory for Arkansas - The seed laboratory tests both regulatory samples as explained under "Seed Regulatory Program" and service samples.
 Service samples are seed samples which are submitted by seedsmen or farmers for the purpose of obtaining information as to the quality of the seed for planting purposes.

 If the seedsman is going to sell his seed for planting, he must have an official seed laboratory test to support the information he places on the label.

 - For Arkansas Certified seed, this must be sampled & submitted to our lab by Plant Board Inspectors.

 - For non-certified seed, the seedsman may sample and submit the sample to a state official seed laboratory or a registered seed technologist of a commercial laboratory.

-Find out additional information on the tests offered under our Seed Services Section.
+Find out additional information on the tests offered by our Lab Services Section.